Visan1/Data-Analytics-Project/README.md

 ### **Busiest Season for Riding**
 * Across the four seasons, Summer was the busiest, accounting for approxiamtely 43% of the total rides in 2021
 * Winter had the lowest amount of riders, accounting for just 6.6% of total rides in 2021
-* Fall had been analyzed to account for 29.5% of total rides, Spring accounted for 20.8%
+* Fall season accounted for 29.5% of total rides, Spring accounted for 20.8%

 ### **Amount of Riders By The Hour**
 *